xiongyu0523/AzureRTOS-ThreadX-For-Arduino/examples/demo_blink_serialread/readme.md

     1, 1, TX_NO_TIME_SLICE, TX_AUTO_START);
 }

-// the setup function runs once when you press reset or power the board void setup() {
+/* The setup function runs once when you press reset or power the board. */ void setup()
+{
-  // initialize digital pin LED_BUILTIN as an output. pinMode(LED_BUILTIN, OUTPUT);
+  /* Initialize digital pin LED_BUILTIN as an output. */
+  pinMode(LED_BUILTIN, OUTPUT);

   /* (2) Add the kernel entry function. */
   tx_kernel_enter();
 }

-// the loop function runs over and over again forever void loop() {
+void loop()
+{
   /* (5) Move the LED blink logic into the thread's entry function. */ /* This will never be called. */
 }
 ```

+> NOTE: Arduino Blink formatting and single-line style commenting `//` have been converted to ThreadX formatting and multi-line style `/* */`.

 </p>
 </details>